Jake-Diamond-9/ALPSS/README.md

 ### Running a Signal with Automatic File Detection
 SECTION ON RUNNING WITH WATCHDOG

-## Contact and Questions
-Any questions on the program can be sent to Jake Diamond at <jdiamo15@jhu.edu>.
-Bugs or suggestions for improvements can be reported here as well.

 ## Acknowledgements and Funding
 The authors would like to acknowledge the following people for their many helpful conversations and advice: